areenraj/GSoC-24/turb_jet_sound_speed/report.md

 ```
 MARKER_ANALYZE = (inlet)
 ```
-The SOUND_SPEED keyword is added in both SCREEN_OUTPUT and HISTORY_OUTPUT giving the following results
+The AVG_SOUNDSPEED keyword is added in both SCREEN_OUTPUT and HISTORY_OUTPUT giving the following results

 ![Screen Output](Screen.png)